Selblendimage867/Final867_sbi_cev/README.md

         ...
             ...
  ```
-The vanila implementaitons also requires you to manually do the test-train data split, don't blame me for not making your life easier, even top researchers don't pay attention to this.<br>
+The vanila implementaitons also requires you to manually do the test-train data split.

 # Evaluate
 Move into the choosen architecture folder you want to evaluate and download the pre-trained model:<br>